 Install Apache web server

-If you would like to choose Apache instead of nginx, you can skip nginx installation above then install Apache.
+If you would like to choose Apache instead of Nginx, you can skip the Nginx installation above then install Apache.

 # yum install httpd